Jerry0666/Network-function-UDM-introduction/README.md

 		return err
 	}
 ```
-In the initial of HandleInitialRegistration, AMF sends a request to the UDM to receive the UE's NSSAI.
-After received subscribed NSSAI, AMF will used it compared with requestedNssai of UE.
-If there is a Snssai have not been subscribed before, AMF will request NSSF for Allowed NSSAI.
+In the initialization of HandleInitialRegistration, AMF sends a request to the UDM to receive the UE's NSSAI.
+After receiving subscribed NSSAI, AMF will compare it to UE's requested NSSAI.
+If there is a S-NSSAI that has not been subscribed before, AMF will request NSSF for Allowed NSSAI.

 ```golang=
 func handleRequestedNssai(ue *context.AmfUe, anType models.AccessType) error {